-After reading Ice Planet Barbarians by Ruby Dixon, I initially wasn’t going to read the spin-off series called Icehome but I don’t with getting ready to move apartments I found myself reading all 14 books that have been released as of July 2021.
-There are more coming with the next one being called Sam’s Secret releasing in September.
+After reading Ice Planet Barbarians by Ruby Dixon, I initially wasn’t going to read the spin-off series called Icehome but I found myself reading all 16 books that have been released as of June 2022.
+There are two more still coming.
 Similar to the first series, each book takes place from a different couple’s perspective.
 There is some overlap between the stories are characters are separated or relationships happen at the same time.
-Not to mention there is also overlap with the main series and characters from there make appears throughout the Icehome series.
+Not to mention, there is also overlap with the main series, and characters from there make appears throughout the Icehome series.
 But you don’t have to read that series in order to read this one.

 This series takes place around the sixteen women and four aliens that were found in the later part of Ice Planet Barbarians.
 They do not live with the rest of the characters we know from the previous series.
 Though, as mentioned, they do make appearances.
 As they are in the initial books as everyone learns how to handle the new beach the Icehome tribe lives on.
 A bunch of characters besides the 20 freed slaves end up living on the beach.
 As there was apparently an island made up for multiple clans: Strong Arm, Tall Horn, Shadow Cat, Long Tail (deceased), and Outcast.
 But thanks to Lauren and Mari, they leave to join the rest right before their volcano home explodes.
 Others join later in the series as well as more characters are found on the beach or are sent by Mardok’s old contact.
 They also learn from one of those sent individuals that Earth was destroyed, so more or less they are the last of the human race.